Where knowledge and creativity collide.

 Timothy’s Class of 2018 ACT Results

-Additionally, in 2015, 95% of Timothy’s students who took advanced placement tests for college level credit scored equal to or better than the score typically necessary to receive college credit.
-Over half of our students who took advanced placement exams were recognized by the College Board as an AP Scholar, AP Scholar with Honors or an AP Scholar with Distinction.
+Additionally, in 2018, 94% of Timothy’s students who took Advanced Placement tests for college level credit scored equal to or better than the score typically necessary to receive college credit.
+28% of our students who took advanced placement exams were recognized by the College Board as an AP Scholar, AP Scholar with Honors, or an AP Scholar with Distinction.

 More than 40% of our middle school students scored at or above the 95th percentile on their Iowa Test of Basic Achievement, qualifying them for the National Talent Search.
 Because of our students’ consistently high scores across subjects and grade levels, Timothy Christian Elementary and Middle School ranks at or above the 96th percentile in all grade levels tested (core composite) when compared with other schools taking the ITBS (based on current norms).